 - 4.1.
 On the 4th May 2022, full Council adopted a revised Code of Conduct for Elected Members following a recommendation from this Standards Committee. - 4.2.
-The Council's Standards Committee adopted the process/arrangements for the determination of complaints of breach of Code of Conduct by Members on the 1st July 2012.
-These were amended and adopted at Full Council on the 2nd April 2014. - 4.3.
+The Council's Standards Committee adopted the process/arrangements for the determination of complaints of breach of Code of Conduct by Members on the 1st July 2012. - 4.3.
 The authority has responsibility for complaints relating to Parish and Town Councillors in Northumberland as well as for NCC County Councillors.